Holle Thee Maxwell

-Holle Thee Maxwell (born Holly Maxwell; October 17, 1945) is an American singer and songwriter.
+Holle Thee Maxwell (born Holle'Thee MarClaRoDe' Maxwell; October 17, 1945) is an American singer and songwriter.
 Maxwell has performed with soul and blues artist Ike Turner and jazz organist Jimmy Smith.
 Maxwell wrote a song for Bobby Bland's 1978 album, Come Fly with Me.

-Beginning her professional career in the late–1950s, her background includes opera training in childhood, performances as a soul balladeer in the 1960s, European tours, and appearances at the Chicago Blues Festival.
+Beginning her professional career in the late–1950s, her background includes opera training in childhood, being presented at Civic Opera House at 12 years young in solo concert by Rev. Dr. Lena McLen and her mother Eula Thee Gladys Maxwell, performances as a soul balladeer in the 1960s, European tours, and appearances at the Chicago Blues Festival.
 The Cannes Musical Festival named her "Queen of Entertaining Entertainers".

 Life and career

 Maxwell first sang professionally at the age of five.
 She studied classical voice and piano from ages nine to seventeen.
 At age twelve, she was featured at the Chicago Civic Opera House.
 Maxwell holds two degrees in music from the Chicago Musical College of Roosevelt University and The Juilliard School.

 Her mother sent her to modeling and finishing school and made her take classical musical training, but Maxwell discovered soul when she was in high school.
 She said, "Around the age of seventeen, I started sneaking around off to the nightclubs and looking at Harold Burrage, Otis Clay, Little Johnny Williams.
 I used to watch these artists because they had so much soul, so much whatever."
 She briefly sang with a girl group, the Tourjourettes, while attending Parker High School in Chicago.

 Bunky Sheppard discovered Maxwell in early 1965 and produced her first singles for Constellation Records, starting with "One Thin Dime", which received airplay in Chicago.
 In the summer of 1965, Maxwell was featured in Beatrice Watson's column in the Chicago Defender.
 Chicago Soul historian Robert Pruter wrote the following about Watson's report:...Holly's mother, Eula Maxwell, took pains to assure the Defender reporter that her daughter was still progressing toward becoming an opera singer.
 Holly herself pointed out that she had been singing jazz for two and a half years and was singing r&b as a step up.

 Star Records produced Maxwell's single "Philly Barracuda" in 1966, complete with instructions on how to perform the "Philly Dog" dance.
 Star promoted the record with an appearance of deejay Herb Kent at the Crane High School, with Maxwell getting up on the table to sing the song while demonstrating how to do the dance.